jgscott/STA371H_Spring2018/about.md

 ### Software/homework help session

-Tentatively scheduled for Wednesdays 5-7 PM (room TBA)
+Wednesdays from 4-6 PM in GSB 2.120.
+David will answer questions about R, the exercises, etc.